-To study GCSE’s/IGCSE’s with Oxford Home Schooling you do not need any prior qualifications.
-However, it would be an advantage to have studied the National Curriculum at Key Stage 3 (KS3) level (11-14 years), particularly in the 3 core subjects of English, Maths and Science, before you enrol for GCSE’s/IGCSE’s.
-Oxford Home Schooling provides KS3 (Year 7, 8 and 9) courses in English, Maths, Science and History and will shortly be launching new courses in IT and Personal, Social and Health Education (PSHE).
+To study GCSEs / IGCSEs with Oxford Home Schooling you do not need any prior qualifications.
+However, it would be an advantage to have studied the National Curriculum at Key Stage 3 (KS3) level (11-14 years), particularly in the 3 core subjects of English, Maths and Science, before you enrol for GCSEs / IGCSEs.
+Oxford Home Schooling provides KS3 (Year 7, 8 and 9) courses in English, Maths, Science, History, and Personal, Social and Health Education (PSHE).

-Our A-Level courses require a minimum of 4 GCSEs (or equivalent) to enrol.
+Our A Level courses require a minimum of 4 GCSEs (or equivalent) to enrol.
 For A Level English a pass at C grade or above at GCSE level is required.
-For A Level Maths you need to have passed the higher tier paper at GCSE level.
-(If you have passed at foundation level, then we suggest that you obtain our GCSE higher level course to study alongside the A Level at a cost of £100, but you will not be required to resit your GCSE exam.)
-If you are unsure about whether your qualifications meet our requirements for A Level study, then please call us and we will be happy to explain our requirements in more detail!
+For A Level Maths you need to have passed the higher tier paper at GCSE level (If you have passed at foundation level, then we suggest that you obtain our GCSE higher level course to study alongside the A Level at a cost of £100, but you will not be required to resit your GCSE exam).
+If you are unsure about whether your qualifications meet our requirements for A Level study, please call us and we will be happy to explain our requirements in more detail.

 You can enrol on our courses at any time, although if you plan to sit exams (GCSEs, IGCSEs and A Levels) on specific dates there are deadlines for receipt of applications.
 These deadlines fluctuate slightly each year but remain roughly the same:

-* For June exams, applications for GCSE courses that include coursework as part of the overall exam grade must be received by the end of the previous October; applications for IGCSE or GCSE courses without coursework must be received by the previous mid-November.
+- For summer exams, applications for IGCSE or GCSE courses must be received by the previous mid-November.

-* For June exams, applications for multiple full A level courses must be received by the previous mid-October, while applications for one full A Level, an AS only – or an A2 if the AS has already been taken – must be received by the previous end of October.
+- For summer exams, applications for full A level courses must be received by the end of the previous September, while applications for one full A Level, an AS only – or an A2 if the AS has already been taken – must be received by the end of the previous September also.

 If you have any questions regarding the above deadlines please feel free to call our student advice team.

 We generally dispatch course materials within 7 working days of receiving payment or your standing order form (if you’re paying by instalments).
-This can take slightly longer, up to two weeks, during busy periods, for example, between September and November when we receive a lot of applications.
+This can take slightly longer – up to two weeks during busy periods such as between September and November – when we receive a lot of applications.

 All our courses include dedicated tutor support via telephone and email.
-All our tutors are fully qualified experienced teachers.
-Some teach part-time in schools and so may only be available at certain times during the day.
-When your tutor first contacts you (this is usually within 3 or 4 days of you receiving the course materials) it is important to establish when would be good contact times for both of you.
+All our tutors are fully qualified, experienced teachers.
+Some teach part-time in schools and so may only be available at certain times during the day, so when your tutor first contacts you (this is usually within 3 or 4 days of you receiving the course materials) it is important to establish when would be good contact times for both of you.
 If you are studying outside the UK, for example, you might be in a different time zone, and so will need to be very clear about mutually convenient contact times.

 Although our student advice team is available to provide advice and guidance throughout the process, it is your responsibility to find an exam centre (a local school or college) and book your exams.
-If you intend taking GCSE or AS / A2 Level exams in June of any given year, you will need to book them by January.
+If you intend taking GCSE or AS / A2 Level exams in June of any given year, you will need to book them by January at the latest.
 We send out reminder letters to all active GCSE and AS / A2 students in December – complete with details of their exam specifications – and advise them to start making enquiries at nearby schools and colleges.
+However, the earlier you begin looking for an exam place the better as many fill up really quickly and some close their books before the Christmas holidays.
 How to find exam centres.

-Students often get confused by the difference between the work they do during their course, which is tested by their Tutor-marked Assignments and board-examined coursework, which is entirely different.
+Students often get confused by the difference between the work they do during their course, which is tested by their Tutor-marked Assignments and board-examined coursework or NEA, which is entirely different.

 Tutor-marked Assignments (or TMAs) are not coursework, they are progress checks for the student and the tutor.
 Every course will have several TMAs but they do not in any way contribute towards your final exam grade.

-Board-examined coursework is only required for certain subjects at GCSE and A Level.
+Board-examined coursework now known as NEA (non exam assessment) is only required for certain subjects at GCSE and A Level.
 IGCSEs do not require coursework.
-Where included, coursework is very important as it can contribute up to 25% of your final marks and therefore substantially influence your grade.
+Where included, coursework is very important as it can contribute up to 20% of your final marks and thereby substantially influence your grade.